Skip to main content

 Good evening everyone,

 Before I speak about [Bride Name] and [Groom Name], I want to thank all of you for being here.
 A wedding is never only one day.
-It is built from love, planning, patience, help, travel, messages, encouragement and the presence of people who matter.
+It’s built from love, planning, patience, help, travel, messages, encouragement and the presence of people who matter.
 Seeing this room filled with family and friends means more than you know.

 My wish for you is that your home becomes a place of peace, laughter and trust.
 I hope you give each other room to grow.
 I hope you protect your friendship.
-I hope you remember that love is not proven only in perfect moments, but in how gently you hold each other through the imperfect ones.
+I hope you remember that love isn’t proven only in perfect moments, but in how gently you hold each other through the imperfect ones.

 Everyone, please raise your glass.